sofwerx/safehouse-algorithm/README.md

 4. "safehouse-ap-devices"
 5. "gammarf".

-The data was to converted to a sequence of events and modeled to find a baseline behavior.
+The data was converted to a sequence of events and modeled to find a baseline behavior.
 If the future sequence of events deviated from baseline behavior, the algorithm would determine this behavior as an attack.

 The models chosen is the apriori algorithm.
 This model was chosen for its robustness to outlier events and the capability to model a sequence of events.
 The algorithm was first introduced to assist in the feature reduction process.
 The next stage in this project is to validate multiple machine learning models.